Join the SAS in 2024

 Their motto, ‘Who Dares Wins’, has become part of British popular culture.
 The selection process for joining the SAS is extremely tough.
 It is not about brute strength or having the ability to kill without fear; but instead it is about extreme mental focus, an in-depth desire to join, and an unbelievable level of physical ﬁtness.

 PASSING SAS SELECTION = DESIRE FIRST, FITNESS SECOND

 Desire is crucial if a soldier is going to have any chance of passing selection.
-For desire breeds conﬁdence, desire breeds intense preparation, and desire breeds focus.
-If you want something really badly, then you can have it.
-Anybody who puts themselves up for selection must have an in-depth desire to join the Regiment.
-That in-depth desire should come from a passion for soldiering at the highest level and a passion for the level of responsibility that comes with such a role in the British Army.
+Desire breeds conﬁdence, desire breeds intense preparation, and desire breeds focus.
+If you want something really badly, then you can achieve it.
+Anybody who puts themselves up for selection must have a strong desire to join the Regiment.
+That in-depth desire should come from a passion for soldiering at the highest level, and a passion for the level of responsibility that comes with such a role in the British Army.
 Yes, ﬁtness is extremely important, but desire outweighs it.